Most of us know, on some level, that sleep is important, but many of us don’t realize how closely linked sleep is to health.

 Let’s learn a little more about sleep and health.

-Some facts about sleep and health
+Some facts about shut eye and sleep hygiene as it relates to health

 According to the Centers for Disease Control, adults need at least 7 hours of sleep per night for optimal health and well-being.

 Unfortunately, a lot of us aren’t sleeping that much.
 The CDC estimates that about 35% of adults don’t get that 7+ hours, most of the time.
 That figure is about the same across genders.
 It does vary somewhat by age and race.
 For example, almost 40% of people ages 45 to 54 are not getting enough sleep.